 Pretty sweet deal.

-There’s really not much to complain about here, but it is a pretty large machine, so you need to make sure you have enough floor space for it.
+There’s really not much to complain about here, but again, it’s a large machine, so it may not fit in smaller homes.